pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 ### Rails Console Checks

-The health of AWX can be checked from the Rails.
+The health of AWX can be checked from Rails.
 The `EmbeddedAnsible.new.running?` method checks that the supervisord, nginx and rabbitmq-server services are running correctly.

 ```
 irb(main):001:0> EmbeddedAnsible.new.running?